 In 2010, a new chapter began when I was cast in Troika Entertainment’s North American Tour of Fiddler on the Roof.
 I performed in the production throughout the U.S. and Canada for two years, portraying the role of Golde during the second year.
 Since then, I've been working at regional theaters around the country.

 Close to my Wilmington, Delaware home is The Candlelight Theatre, where I have been performing since 1987.
-Favorite Candlelight roles include Beggar Woman in Sweeney Todd, Florence Unger in The Odd Couple (female version), Dorothy Brock in 42nd Street, Sister Amnesia in Nunsense, Mayor Matilda Hyde in All Shook Up, Miss Hannigan in Annie, and Vi Moore in Footloose.
+Favorite Candlelight roles include Beggar Woman in Sweeney Todd, Julia in Lend Me a Tenor, Florence Unger in The Odd Couple (female version), Dorothy Brock in 42nd Street, Sister Amnesia in Nunsense, Mayor Matilda Hyde in All Shook Up, Miss Hannigan in Annie, and Vi Moore in Footloose.

 Fiddler on the Roof has marked milestones in my life.
 In a 1986 Players Club of Swarthmore Fiddler production, I was cast as Tzeitel, my mother was cast as Yente (the first and only show we did together), and a young man named Paul Weagraff was cast as Motel.
 After getting married 13 times on stage, Paul and I got married in real life in 1988.
 Our two children, Rebekah and Jordan, grew up sharing our passion for the theater.
 From 1997 to 2006 (shortly before Rebekah went to college), theater was truly a family affair with the four of us performing in some 20 productions together.